eduard-mir/Sentiment-Polarity-Entropy/human-annotation-and-model-comparison/README.md

 ## 2. Human annotation and Gold Human Label

-Each sentence was independently labeled POS/NEU/NEG by three annotators (columns *Human Annotation 1/2/3*).
+The sample was labeled by three annotators (columns *Human Annotation 1/2/3*), all with formal training in linguistics.
+Annotation was carried out in parallel and independently: each annotator worked separately and had no access to the automatic classifier's output.
+Annotators were instructed to label the evaluative orientation of the sentential fragment surrounding the target lexical item---in this case, adjectives---using the NEG/NEU/POS scheme.
+In the CSV file provided to them, the first column indicated the target item under study and the second column contained the expression with the item in context.

 **`01_human_raw_agreement.py`** classifies each of the 959 cases by raw agreement: